 Tia is an inspirational singer and children’s book author and is accompanied by her life and musical partner Colorado native Tommy Parham, whom she met in Nashville.
 Tia’s Scottish and Transylvanian roots shine through in her songs.

-North Carolina-based Katie Oates is classically trained in opera and now performs classical, folk, blues, jazz, and Americana.
+North Carolina-based Katie Oates (accompanied by Parker Foley) is classically trained in opera and now performs classical, folk, blues, jazz, and Americana.
 In addition to her original songs, she has also arranged songs by her mentor Si Kahn.

 The trio South for Winter includes Dani Cichon from Colorado, Nick Stone from New Zealand, and Alex Stradal from Michigan.
 Now based in Nashville, they perform folk, blues, and jazz with delicate harmonies and music on guitar, cello, mandolin, tambourine, and stomp box.

 Woodstock-based Cassandra Vohs-Demann is a musician, performer, coach, composer, and producer who also founded and serves as Artistic Director of the Woodstock Community Choir.
 From folk to country to rock, she offers music that brings people together.

 Rene Avila Quartet – Rene Avila is a Chicago-area-based educator, basketball coach,

 bass player, host of WDCB’s “Mambo Inn,” and band leader.
 The Quartet plays Afro-Cuban music.